great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_configuredassetdataconnector.md

 </TabItem>
 </Tabs>

-...will now make `yellow_tripdata` and `green_tripdata` both available as Data Assets, with the following data_references:
+will now make `yellow_tripdata` and `green_tripdata` both available as Data Assets, with the following data_references:

 ```bash
 Available data_asset_names (2 of 2):